mathbiol/subClassOf/README.md

 }
 ```

 Thanks to [JavaScript's functional support for lexical scoping](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Closures), this first approach is farily straightforward as the [inspection of the code](https://github.com/mathbiol/subClassOf/blob/gh-pages/subClassOf.js) will reveal.
-This initial, one off, support for prototypal inheritance will now be expanded to explore the [local scope](http://en.wikipedia.org/wiki/Scope_%28computer_science%29#Lexical_scoping) of the inheritance.
+This initial, one off, support for prototypal inheritance will now be expanded to explore the [local scope](http://en.wikipedia.org/wiki/Scope_%28computer_science%29#Lexical_scoping) of the horizontal inheritance.

 ### Callback
-As it always happens with [web computing](https://en.wikipedia.org/wiki/Web_computing), the dereferencing of the remote prototype, Stefan's car, introduces an asynchrony which we could, for example, address with a callback function.
+As it typical of [web computing](https://en.wikipedia.org/wiki/Web_computing) reliance on remote calling, the dereferencing of the remote prototype, Stefan's car, introduces an asynchrony which we could, for example, address with the customary callback function.
 Accordingly, .subClassOf will accept a callback function as a second input argument.
 For example, you could get the stringified original and type inherited result result shown in the console by

 ```javascript
 hongGeesCar.subClassOf(